-The parties are over, the gifts have been opened, and the radio stations have stopped playing Christmas songs.
-The holiday season is officially over, and it’s time to get back to life as usual in a new year.
-Some people look forward to this time of year, but others struggle with feelings of sadness and depression and resort to unhealthy coping mechanisms like substance abuse.
-The good news is, there are ways to manage the post-holiday blues without drugs or alcohol, and some of them won’t cost you a dime.
+The parties are over, the gifts have been opened and holiday music is no longer playing on the radio.
+The holiday season is officially over, and it’s time to greet the new year by getting back to life as usual.
+Some people look forward to this time of year, but others struggle with feelings of sadness and resort to unhealthy coping mechanisms like substance abuse.
+Fortunately, there are ways to manage the post-holiday blues without drugs or alcohol, and most of them won’t cost you a dime.

 1. Join a Meetup Group

-Meetup is an online social networking service that allows people to organize and join hobby-based groups in person at different venues throughout the country.
+Meetup is an online social networking service that allows people to organize and join hobby-based groups in person.
 Do you like writing or literature?
 There’s a group for that.
-Do you enjoy volleyball or board games?
-There’s a Meetup for that, too.
-Have you made a resolution to get in shape this year?
-There are hundreds of groups that center around exercise, including outdoor bicycling, hiking, and yoga, to name a few.
-Some of the other available groups include:
+What about volleyball or board games?
+There are Meetup groups for these activities, too.
+If you’ve made a resolution to get in shape this year, there are hundreds of groups that center around exercise, such as pick-up sports, bicycling, hiking and yoga.
+Just a few examples of the many available groups include:

 - Video games

-These groups allow participants to meet like-minded people and make new friends, and many are free of charge (unless you’re an organizer).
-To sign up, go to Meetup.com.
+The variety of choices is seemingly endless.
+These groups allow participants to meet like-minded people and make new friends in their area.
+Many are free of charge (unless you’re an organizer).
+To sign up or learn more, go to Meetup.com.

 2. Volunteer Your Time